sourcegraph/handbook/content/departments/marketing/content/editorial/blog_hackathon.md

 - You will have until the end of the following week (2021-09-10) to submit your complete draft.
 - Please have a peer review your draft before you submit it.
 - You can submit in a Google Doc or PR.
-Please @ mention Rebecca Dodd (@rebeccadee on GitHub) to make sure your submission is counted.

 ### Publishing